How to Hire a Good UI/UX Designer and Get a Transparent Design Estimation

 Every project I join as a UI/UX expert is unique with its own business ideas, features, and style.
 Still, some projects require non-standard flows, compared to mobile and web software solutions.
-Designing Augmented Reality features, POS system or smart house operation panels are such cases.
+Designing Augmented Reality features, POS systems, or smart house operation panels are such cases.

-Example of the Augmented Reality App Estimation:
+An example of the Augmented Reality App estimation:

 By Oleksii Ostroverkhyi,Chief Commercial Officer at MobiDevProvision of software development services is a growing industry... more →